 Admission essays play a crucial role in the admission process since colleges use them to get to know their prospective students better.
-What’s more, while it’s possible to use other people’s ideas and essay help services for inspiration, it’s ultimately up to each individual student to write an essay with a personal touch.
+What’s more, while it’s possible to use other people’s ideas and essay help services, be it US or Canada essay writing service, for inspiration, it’s ultimately up to each individual student to write an essay with a personal touch.

 Here’s what you can do to prepare your child to overcome the writer’s block and compose a winning college application essay like a professional essay writer.